jayantb1019/blog/content/posts/2020-09-07-lead-scoring/index.md

 ## Analysis Approach & Conclusions

 Lead scoring is a class probability estimation problem, a form of classification problem.
 The target variable in the data set has two classes : 0 - Un converted and 1 - Converted.
-The objective is to model the probability(p) that each lead belongs to the class - `Converetd`.
+The objective is to model the probability(p) that each lead belongs to the class - `Converted`.
 Since there are just two classes - it follows that the probability of belonging to class - Un-Converted is (1-p).
 The relationship between probability of conversion of each lead and its characteristics is modelled using Logistic Regression.
 And the leads are scored on a scale of 0-100, 100 being most probable conversion candidate.

 The final solution has been provided in two parts.
 1. Scoring the leads provided by the company in the order of probability of conversion (0-100) 2.
 Insights into the relationship between characteristics of a lead and the log-odds probability of conversion that could help the company score leads in the future.